jasperwieringa/arc/DEV_README.md

 - `create` creates a web-component and all required files
 - `test` runs your test suite with Web Test Runner
 - `test:watch` runs your test suite with Web Test Runner while watching for file changes
-- `storybook` runs the web-component playground for your project
+- `lint` runs the linter for your project
-- `storybook:build` builds the web-component playground for your project
 - `format` runs the formatter for your project
-- `lint` runs the linter for your project
 - `analyze` runs the Custom Elements Manifest analyzer to generate a custom-elements.json file

 # 4. Create